TaylorNguyen17/spring_inventory_manager/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+> It would seem that the implementation of the validator from part G satisfies this task
+> ValidInvRange.java - Entire file: added a new validator interface to check inventory levels against the min/max range
+> InvRangeValidator.java - Entire file: implementation of the inventory validation, uses a custom error message

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.